Dorothée Contour

 JEM was born from a material, ethical gold.

-Gold from artisanal and responsible mining, discovered through a meeting with ARM (Alliance for Responsible Mining), and Amichoco, two solidary organizations behind the very first eco-responsible programs and standards for artisanal mining, which led to the creation of the Fairminded label in 2014.
+Gold from artisanal and responsible mining, discovered through a meeting with ARM (Alliance for Responsible Mining) and Amichoco, two solidary organizations behind the very first eco-responsible programs and standards for artisanal mining, which led to the creation of the Fairmined label in 2014.

 From the exchange with these mining communities, from the realisation that Gold production - and therefore jewellery – to the forefront of important social and environmental issues.
 The discovery of their incredible work to transform the industry gave rise to the project to invent a new jewellery, both sincerely and concretely committed and resolutely modern and inspiring.

-JEM was born in 2009.
-To this unique material, Fairminded Ethical Gold, was naturally added the desire to defend French jewellery know-how and the conviction that jewelry is synonymous with commitment and a vision of tomorrow's world that is better than yesterday's.
+JEM was born in 2010.
+To this unique material, Fairmined Ethical Gold, was naturally added the desire to defend French jewellery know-how and the conviction that jewelry is synonymous with commitment and a vision of tomorrow's world that is better than yesterday's.

 Tell us a story about your brand.